Code-Institute-Submissions/project-6/README.md

 - **0.5**
   - Extended the `User` model
-  - Added section for Boostrap messages
+  - Added section for Bootstrap messages
   - Added user registration and creating profile
   - Added Log in functionality for user
   - Added Log out functionality for user
   - Added functionality for user to be able to change his password
-  - Added fundamenatls for user to be able to reset his password
+  - Added fundamentals for user to be able to reset his password

 - **0.6**
   - Added `enquiries` app for user to be able to contact the company